-Ballykealey House is a three story Tudor revival house on a t-shape plan.
+Ballykealey House is a three-story Tudor revival house on a T-shape plan.

 The house was the home of the Lecky family for three centuries.
 It was built between 1825 and 1835 for John James Lecky as a wedding gift.

 The building has retained its architectural style to this day.
 It has never been rebuilt, and the facade of the building has remained exactly the same as in 1830.
-Stylized Gothic arches and Tudor chimneys create its unique character.
+Stylized Gothic arches and Tudor chimneys create their unique character.

 In the 1990s, the house was converted to use as a hotel, with an extension being added to accommodate this.